HTTPArchive/almanac.httparchive.org/src/content/en/2021/seo.md

 ### `robots.txt` size

 Most robots.txt files are fairly small, weighing between 0-100 kb.
-However, we did find over 3,000 domains that have a robots.txt file size over 500 kb which is beyond Google's max limit.
+However, we did find over 3,000 domains that have a robots.txt file size over 500 KiB which is beyond Google's max limit.
 Rules after this size limit will be ignored.

 {{ figure_markup(
    image="robots-txt-size-distribution.png",